As of February 1st, 2013 Megan started as an Early Career Fellow at the Center for Ocean Solutions, Stanford University.

 Ph.D.
 Supervisors: Kai M. A. Chan (RMES, UBC) and Colin D. Levings (DFO)

-For the last 5 years I have investigated the response of Salish Sea estuaries to the stressors of exotic species through field-based analyses and theoretical models.
-This has led to my interest in the development of adaptive management strategies in which 1) science is used directly by managers to revise, inform and assess decision-making and 2) managers and scientists co-develop applicable scientific research, motivated by outcomes and revised ecological and social value objectives.
+From 2007 to 2012 Megan investigated the response of Salish Sea estuaries to the stressors of exotic species through field-based analyses and theoretical models while at UBC.
+This led to her interest in the development of adaptive management strategies in which 1) science is used directly by managers to revise, inform and assess decision-making and 2) managers and scientists co-develop applicable scientific research, motivated by outcomes and revised ecological and social value objectives.

 Megan Mach, Ph.D.